 EXtra is everything available to students over and above the core curriculum.

 When you become a full time student with us your learning experience reaches far beyond your course.
 As well as your course and your tutorial time, you will also have the opportunity to get involved in a wide range of extra-curricular opportunities that will help you to enhance your interests and talents, make new friends, develop new skills and have fun along the way.
-We call this element of your College programme Your Extra – read on for more!
+We call this element of your College programme EXtra – read on for more!

 Clubs & Societies